 The Summer Slide (The Dog Days Decline?
 The Free Time Free Fall?) is real.
 For students, the best way to fight it is with a book.
 Getting kids to read over the summer keeps their brains active and prevents them from losing important reading strategies and vocabulary.
 As for me, well, I’ve read seventeen books this summer, but that hasn’t helped me remember how to reset my voicemail message or reserve a computer lab, so I’ve got some studying to do.
 I guess it’s time to make some acronym flash cards.

 And now, a quick moment of seriousness.
 Are you worried your student is slipping down the Summer Slide?
 It’s not too late to do something about it!
-This would be a great time to check your school’s website and see if your child has a summer reading assignment he/she’s not telling you about.
+This would be a great time to check your school’s website and see if your child has a summer reading assignment they’re not telling you about.
 Or, take them to the library and have them check out one of my favorite books.
 (There’s a section of YA & middle grade titles about halfway down.)